WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 ## About

-**WPC Python device driver** contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.
+**WPC Python driver** contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.

 In order to optimize driver API performance, we adopt [async/await](https://docs.python.org/3/library/asyncio.html) structure for the driver implementation as known as non-blocking mode.